Are you Somebody with HIV/AIDS? An Alcohol or Drug Addiction? A Criminal Record?... (Updated 2017)

 Explains how New Yorkers with criminal records can improve their chances of finding employment despite the barriers a criminal record might pose.

-Employment Rights of People with HIV/AIDS, Viral Hepatitis, and/or Substance Use Disorders (2018)
+Employment Rights of People Living with HIV/AIDS, Viral Hepatitis, and/or Substance Use Disorders (2019)

 Returning to Work with HIV: Effect on Government Benefits (2017)